rune/rune/docs/docs/multiplayer/syncing-game-state.md

 - Game logic must be written in a subset of JavaScript, see [Logic Restrictions](logic-restrictions.md).
 The client showing the visual interface can be written in any game engine as long as it uses the JS logic underneath.
 - Max 3 actions per player per second.
 - Actions must be synchronous, fast and be memory efficient – execute in <10ms and consume <5MB memory.
-- The `visualUpdate` function must be synchronous.
+- The `onChange` function must be synchronous.
 It may trigger async functions if needed, but cannot `await` them.
 - The `game` state must be <1 MB and any `action` payload below <100 KB to avoid unnecessary network bandwidth usage.
 - The `game` state must be JSON-serializable (e.g. no classes/functions) so it can be sent over the network.